-Last updated on March 15th, 2019 at 02:21 pm
+Last updated on October 28th, 2023 at 04:37 pm

 I am a living, breathing example of someone who created a home-cook American dream mom life.

-Prior to writing this article, I was kneading garlic focaccia bread dough, with confidence, for tonight’s family dinner of Italian herb roasted turkey and pepper jack grilled cheese sandwiches.
+Before writing this article, I kneaded garlic focaccia bread dough confidently for tonight’s family dinner of Italian herb roasted turkey and pepper jack grilled cheese sandwiches.
+Suddenly, I realized that my dream of becoming a great home cook and living the American dream had come true.

-I’m passionate about homemaking, gardening, raising chickens, baking and cooking and most of all; I’m passionate about doing all of these things for my family and loved ones.
+I’m passionate about homemaking, gardening, raising chickens, baking, and cooking, and most of all, I’m passionate about doing all of these things for my family and loved ones.
 In terms of dollars and cents, they don’t pay me a dime, but in smiles, compliments, and hugs, I’m a billionaire.

-Some essential marks for me to hit include what’s “on” in my garden, how many eggs I will have for baking and incorporating our farmers market and farmer-neighbors’ treasures of the palate in the mix.
+Some essential marks for me to hit include what’s “on” in my garden, how many eggs I will have for baking, and incorporating our farmer’s market and farmer neighbors’ treasures of the palate in the mix.

 It had to be said.